Baked Whole Chicken

 Frequently Asked Questions

-Can I use different herbs, spices and seasonings?
+Can I use different herbs, spices and seasonings for the baked whole chicken?

 Yes, get creative!
-Here are a few of our favorites: oregano, thyme, rosemary, basil or Italian seasoning.
+Here are a few of our favorites: oregano, thyme, rosemary, basil or Italian seasoning blend.

 Can you make chicken stock from the chicken carcass?